Home Ā» Wellness Ā» 7 Ways to Eat More Greens that Aren’t Salad

 6. Sandwich Wraps

 This might be one of my absolute favorite ways to sneak more greens into my day.
 You see, I’m a serious sandwich lover – always have been – but since going gluten-free, I’ve started to rely more heavily on wraps to get my sandwich fix.
-But still, gluten-free wraps are not only expensive but sometimes they’re more carbs then I feel like eating at lunch.
+But still, gluten-free wraps are not only expensive but sometimes they’re more carbs than I feel like eating at lunch.

 My solution?
 Collard wraps!
 More specifically these Quinoa + Veggie Collard Wraps (<– major yum).
 Essentially you just take the collard leaf, trim the stem off and then make your wrap just as you would have with a traditional flour wrap.
 Add your fillings, fold in the sides, wrap it up and you’ve got lunch.
-AND bonus, you’re getting a boatload more nutrients than you would have with the alternative.

 7. Dessert